What Do Springtails Look Like?

 How Do Springtails Get Inside Homes and Businesses?

-Excess moisture due to leaky appliances or backed-up drains can attract springtails into homes.
+Excess moisture due to leaky appliances or backed-up drains can mean springtails in a house.
 Since the pests are so tiny, they easily pass through small gaps around doorframes and cracks in foundations.
 Outside, springtails live in damp soil and potted plants.
 Moving an infested plant indoors brings the pests along as well.

 Faulty pipes or poor drainage in public restrooms, shower stalls, or washing machines can create the perfect springtail habitat.
 Laundromats, hotels, and apartment complexes are a prime target for infestation.